 Accept the change.. and run with it!

-The sooner you accept that rising business costs is part and parcel of doing business in any robust jurisdiction, the faster you can move ahead and make something of it.
+The sooner you accept that rising business costs are part and parcel of doing business in any robust jurisdiction, the faster you can move ahead and make something of it.

 Plan for the long-term

 Have a clear strategy in place is one of the most crucial business tips that one gave give.
 When you registered a Singapore company, what were your dreams and aspirations for your business?
 Keep that goal insight and focus on the light at the end of the tunnel.
 Then chart your steps to reaching those milestones.